Mapping Semantic & Syntactic Relationships with Geometric Rotation: Theoretical Motivation

 \section{Theoretical Motivation}

-The limitations identified above point toward a fundamental theoretical challenge: existing approaches operate in Euclidean space while modern embeddings live on curved manifolds.
-This geometric mismatch may explain why steering vectors show inconsistent cross-context performance and why linear methods struggle with robust generalization.
-We \textbf{hypothesize} that discourse-level semantic transformations correspond to intrinsic geometric operations on the embedding manifold, rather than fixed directions derived from Euclidean computations.
-If semantic transformations can be characterized as consistent rotational operations on the unit hypersphere where embeddings reside, \textbf{this would provide both theoretical grounding for the Linear Representation Hypothesis in curved spaces (through geodesics) and practical tools for cross-lingual semantic control.} Testing this hypothesis requires robust evaluation across diverse languages and embedding architectures to determine whether geometric consistency reflects universal semantic properties or model-specific artifacts.
+The limitations identified in the related literature point toward a fundamental, theoretical challenge: existing approaches operate in Euclidean/linear space while modern embeddings live on curved manifolds (spherical space).
+This geometric mismatch may explain why steering vector research shows inconsistent cross-context performance and why linear methods struggle with robust generalization.
+We \textbf{hypothesize} that discourse-level semantic-syntactic transformations correspond to intrinsic geometric operations on the embedding manifold, rather than fixed directions derived from Euclidean computations.
+If semantic transformations can be characterized as consistent rotational operations on the unit hypersphere where embeddings reside, \textbf{this would provide theoretical support for the extension of the Linear Representation Hypothesis in curved spaces (through geodesics) and cross-lingual interpretability.} Testing this hypothesis requires robust evaluation across diverse languages and embedding architectures to determine whether geometric consistency reflects universal semantic properties or model-specific artifacts.